Please note: the cloud service is no longer available

-IBM Unraveling Language Patterns is a cloud service implementing the greedy augmented sequential patterns algorithm - an algorithm for automatically extracting patterns that characterize subtle linguistic phenomena.
+IBM Unraveling Language Patterns is an algorithm for automatically extracting patterns that characterize subtle linguistic phenomena.
 To that end, IBM Unraveling Language Patterns augments each term of input text with multiple layers of linguistic information.
 These different facets of the text terms are systematically combined to reveal rich patterns.

 For example, in the context of argumentation mining, each of the following sentences includes a claim for a [topic]:

 Opponents often argue that the open primary is unconstitutional.
 [Open Primaries]

 Prof. Smith suggested that affirmative action devalues the accomplishments of discriminated groups.
 [Affirmative Action]